 Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

-Hunza valley is famous all around the world for the prolonged existence of the people living in this Valley.
-A lot of researchers as well have done to discover the top-secret behind the long lives of these people.
-Too many of them believe that it is only because of the pure and healthy diet which helps them maintain health and longevity.
-Hunza has many varieties of traditional dishes on different occasions.
-The food in this region is full of delicious taste.
-You will feel the real flavour of nature and purity in these foods.
-If you ever tasted the food of Hunza then only you can realise the feel of these mouthwatering dishes.
+Hunza Valley is famous all around the world for the prolonged existence of the people living in this Valley.
+A lot of researchers as well have done to discover the top secret behind the long lives of these people.
+Too many of them believe that it is only because of a pure and healthy diet that helps them maintain health and longevity.
+Hunza has many varieties of traditional dishes for different occasions.
+The food in this region is full of delicious tastes.
+You will feel the real flavor of nature and purity in these foods.
+If you ever tasted the food of Hunza then only you can realize the feel of these mouthwatering dishes.

-There are too many appetising food dishes that the local people love to eat in which some of the traditional items that are a special trademark of this stunning valley are listed below.
+There are too many appetizing food dishes that the local people love to eat in which some of the traditional items that are a special trademark of this stunning valley are listed below.

 1. Chapshuro